 The school is named in honor of William Peace, a Raleigh Businessman and church elder, who pledged $10,000 to the Rev. Joseph M. Atkinson in trust for the First Presbyterian Church.
 The gift was used to establish the Peace Institute.

-The Civil War interrupted construction of the university's Main Building when the Confederate government used it as a military hospital.
+Historically, construction of the University's Main Building was interrupted during the the Civil War when the Confederate government used it as a military hospital.
 After the war, the federal government used the building as the North Carolina headquarters for the Freedmen's Bureau, which helped former slaves, establish new lives.

 Peace Institute opened in 1872, when the First Presbyterian Church regained ownership of the property and repaired the Main Building.
 R. Stanhope Pullen, a local businessman and philanthropist, who owned the eight acres of land the campus is built on, signed over ownership of the property to the Peace Institute in 1878.